Single-domain antibody: Properties

 A single-domain antibody is a peptide chain of about 110 amino acids long, comprising one variable domain (VH) of a heavy-chain antibody, or of a common IgG.
 These peptides have similar affinity to antigens as whole antibodies, but are more heat-resistant and stable towards detergents and high concentrations of urea.
 Those derived from camelid and fish antibodies are less lipophilic and more soluble in water, owing to their complementarity-determining region 3 (CDR3), which forms an extended loop (coloured orange in the ribbon diagram above) covering the lipophilic site that normally binds to a light chain.
 In contrast to common antibodies, two out of six single-domain antibodies survived a temperature of 90 °C (194 °F) without losing their ability to bind antigens in a 1999 study.
 Stability towards gastric acid and proteases depends on the amino acid sequence.
 Some species have been shown to be active in the intestine after oral application, but their low absorption from the gut impedes the development of systemically active orally administered single-domain antibodies.

 The comparatively low molecular mass leads to a better permeability in tissues, and to a short plasma half-life since they are eliminated renally.
 Unlike whole antibodies, they do not show complement system triggered cytotoxicity because they lack an Fc region.
 Camelid and fish derived sdAbs are able to bind to hidden antigens that are not accessible to whole antibodies, for example to the active sites of enzymes.
 This property has been shown to result from their extended CDR3 loop, which is able to penetrate such buried sites.

 Production

 From heavy-chain antibodies

 A single-domain antibody can be obtained by immunization of dromedaries, camels, llamas, alpacas or sharks with the desired antigen and subsequent isolation of the mRNA coding for the variable region (VNAR and VHH) of heavy-chain antibodies.
 Large phage displayed VNAR and VHH single domain libraries were established from nurse sharks and dromedary camels.
 Screening techniques like phage display and ribosome display help to identify the clones binding the antigen.
-The single domain antibodies can be humanized for clinical applications.
+The single domain antibodies including VNARs can be humanized for clinical applications.